Mo2207/Professional-README-Genetator/Develop/README.md

 [Contact me](mailto:gabemorris1042@gmail.com)

 ## License:
-This application is covered under the GPLv2 license
+This application is covered under the Mozilla license